 Housing/Meals: Students have the option of staying in the UNBC Residences.
 Prices range from about $2100 per semester for a room in a four-bedroom suite to $2400 for a room in a two-bedroom suite.
 A deposit of $400 and a $25 non-refundable application fee is required.
 Students will be responsible for arranging their own meal plans.

-VISA: students staying longer than six months will need a Canadian Study Permit (about $125).
+VISA: Students staying longer than six months will need a Canadian Study Permit (about $125).
 American Students can apply for the Study Permit at the first port of entry.
 Depending on citizenship, students may also require a Resident Visa to enter Canada.

 Applying to UNBC

-- Application for study permit, if required.
+- An application for study permit, if required.

 Your FMU Liaison, Dr. Smith, will assist you with the application process and mail your documents to UNBC.
 Once you’ve received your acceptance packet you will apply for housing.